-"Big Five" or "Power Five" — The richest and most competitive leagues—the Atlantic Coast Conference (ACC), Big Ten, Big 12, Pacific-12 (Pac-12), and Southeastern Conference (SEC).
+- "Big Five" or "Power Five" — The richest and most competitive leagues—the Atlantic Coast Conference (ACC), Big Ten, Big 12, Pacific-12 (Pac-12), and Southeastern Conference (SEC).
 The University of Notre Dame is also counted among the "Big Five".
 Although it is not a member of any football conference, it is an ACC member in other sports, and has an agreement to play five of its 12 regular-season games against other ACC schools.
-These conferences receive automatic spots in the so-called "access bowls", the top tier of bowl games that includes the two semifinal games of the College Football Playoff (CFP) that begins in 2014.
-Notre Dame does not have an automatic spot in any access bowl, much less the CFP, but does get special consideration (namely, when it doesn't make a semifinal, it's part of the shortlist for one of the other three or four games, depending on the season).
+These conferences receive automatic spots in the so-called "New Year's Six", the top tier of bowl games that includes the two semifinal games of the College Football Playoff (CFP) that began in 2014.
+Notre Dame does not have an automatic spot in any "New Year's Six" game, but does get special consideration (namely, when it doesn't make a semifinal, it's part of the shortlist for one of the other three or four games, depending on the season).

-In seasons when an "access bowl" is not hosting a national semifinal game, the highest-ranked teams not involved in the CFP will go to the following bowls:
+In seasons when a "New Year's Six" game is not hosting a national semifinal game, the highest-ranked teams not involved in the CFP will go to the following bowls:

-The top Big 12 and SEC teams go to the Sugar Bowl.note In the BCS era, the Big 12 was tied to the Fiesta Bowl.
-The SEC has a decades-long link with the Sugar Bowl.
+- The top Big 12 and SEC teams go to the Sugar Bowl.note

-The participants in the other three "access bowls" (Cotton, Fiesta, Peach) are based on rankings by the CFP selection committee.
+- The participants in the other three games (Cotton, Fiesta, Peach) are based on rankings by the CFP selection committee.
 One spot in these games is reserved for the highest-ranked champion of a "Group of Five" conference.